oracle-samples/maa/drs_mp_soa/README.md

 IMPORTANT: Verify that you have completed all the pre-requisites listed below before using the DRS utils.

-Please refer to the following whitepaper for details about the topology and set up auomated by these scripts: https://www.oracle.com/a/tech/docs/maa-soamp-dr.pdf
+Please refer to the following whitepaper for details about the topology and set up automated by these scripts: https://www.oracle.com/a/tech/docs/maa-soamp-dr.pdf